 In pure form, the CPS transformation is typically given for the untyped $\lambda$ -calculus (see the optional notes on the CPS Transformation in OCaml).
 But this characterization (like most formalisms based on the untyped $\lambda$ -calculus) is misleading in practice because it does not address the issue of processing primitive operations (the untyped $\lambda$ -calculus has no primitive operations!).
-Neither does System F.
+Neither does the polymorphic $\lambda$ -calculus (System F).

-Of course, primitive operations are much easier to process than program functions because they generally cannot abort (a few operations like division are exceptions) or otherwise discard the pending continuation.
+Of course, primitive operations are much easier to process than program functions because they typically do not abort (a few operations like division and object accessors are exceptions) or otherwise discard the pending continuation.